TIBCOSoftware/flogo/docs/content/getting-started/getting-started-webui.md

 ### Fetching and starting the Web UI
 To get started with the latest version of the Flogo Web UI, you have two options:

-* Pull the source from the [flogo-web repository](https://github.com/project-flogo/flogo-web) on GitHub (follow the instructions in the README to build and run the UI).
+* Pull the source from the [project-flogo/flogo-web repository](https://github.com/project-flogo/flogo-web) on GitHub (follow the instructions in the README to build and run the UI).
 * Fetch the latest Docker image by executing the following command in your terminal window:

 ```docker run -it -p 3303:3303 flogo/flogo-docker:latest eula-accept```